Welcome to Madrid

 Discover the best places for a run in Madrid (make sure your check our map!), and its most famous races.

-One of the Spain's biggest sporting events is set to hold its 45th edition with three distances: marathon, half-marathon and 10k (28 April 2024).
+One of Spain's biggest sporting events is set to hold its 48th edition with three distances: marathon, half-marathon and 10k (26 April).

 Hosting everything from international championships to nail-biting football matches, the Spanish capital is a must for any sports lover.